tcrz/Eat_Right/README.md

 <p>Here you'll put in your meals to determine how much calories you ate.</p>
 <p>Example: This person had clicked on 'Add Item' and we can see that they ate Chicken for supper that is of one Unit.</p>
 <p>We can also see that, chicken of one unit is 189.2 Calories.</p>
 <p>What you'll do is add your breakfast, lunch, and supper meals then the counter will display how much you ate.
-You will then get to compare it with the amount of daily calories intake of calorie preditor.
+You will then get to compare it with the amount of daily calories intake of calorie predictor.
 User can remove food items by clicking on the red dash on the right of each row.</p>

 ----
 <h3>Recipe</h3>